achyutanand/machine_learning_tool/README.md

 # machine_learning_tool
 Using this code, one can do all the machine learning steps at one place i.e., get a summary of all the variables such as minimum, maximum, percentiles, missing values, etc for numerical, missing and unique values for categorical and a correlation table; plots to see the distribution; data cleaning to treat missing values and outliers; variable transformation tab to transform the variables by exponential, squares, square root, etc, training tab wherein you can choose the target variable and predictor variable and choose from a list of algorithms to train the dataset, testing tab to predict the values, segmentation tab to do clustering

+1. Input tab- You input a .csv file here
+2. Explore tab- Here you can see different statistical values for the file input in the 'Input' tab.
+For numerical columns, you can see the maximum, minimum, skewness, different percentile values, etc and can detect outliers in a much more simple way.
+For categorical variables you can see the number of missing and unique values for each categorical column and a correlation table to see the correlation between different columns
+3. Plot tab- You can choose between histogram, scatterplot, correlation plot and boxplot to visualise the data which has been input in the 'Input' tab.
+4. Data Cleaning tab- wait for 5-10 seconds.
+Can clean a column one-by-one or everything at once.
+For treating missing values, the option for numerical variables include Mean, Median, Mode and zero value replacement and for categorical it is mode.